AARP Hearing Center

 Older adults’ tech spending has doubled compared to prepandemic levels.

-- The main trigger to purchase new technology is not needing a new tech item (16%) but needing to replace an older or broken device (52%).
+- The main trigger to purchasing new technology is not needing a new tech item (16%) but needing to replace an older or broken device (52%).

 By 2030, tech spending among those 50-plus is expected to reach $120 billion.

-Tech devices are becoming integral parts of daily life for older adults.
-They continue to rely on technology to stay connected to family and friends.
+Tech devices are becoming integral parts of daily life for older adults, who continue to rely on technology to stay connected to family and friends.

-- A quarter (24%) of older adults currently own smart home tech such as home monitoring security or safety devices, internet-connected home thermostats, and appliances.
+- A quarter (27%) own smart home tech or security tech such as home monitoring security or safety devices, internet connected home thermostats, and appliances.

 Many older adults prefer to remain in their own homes and communities as they age.